FlagClicked/FlagClicked/README.md

 ### MongoDB

-We use mongodb to store data (our database) https://www.mongodb.com/try/download/community
+We use mongodb to store data (our database): https://www.mongodb.com/try/download/community

 If you don't want to install MongoDB: Use the free MongoDB atlas plan.